DrGloo/GlobalDataService/README.md

 ## Configuration Options

-### Stock Items
+### Data Items
-Each item in the stock configuration should have:
+Each item in the data configuration should have:
 - `name` (string) - The name of the item
 - `chance` (number, 0-100) - Probability of the item appearing (optional, defaults to 100)
 - `minAmount` (number) - Minimum amount of the item (optional, defaults to 1)
 - `maxAmount` (number) - Maximum amount of the item (optional, defaults to minAmount)

 ### Date Configuration
-For date-limited stocks, use:
+For date-limited data sets, use:
 - `year` (number) - Year
 - `month` (number) - Month (1-12)
 - `day` (number) - Day (1-31)